FREE ULTRA FAST WIFI, MYSKY & 50 CHANNEL GUEST SELECT TV. Air conditioned rooms in a fantastic location.

 Christchurch Motels (Self-Contained) - Accommodation.
-If you are looking for comprehensive travel information for Christchurch Motels (Self-Contained) including Luxury Motel, Motel, Motor Lodge and Self-Catered, you will find it here on AA Travel.
+If you are looking for comprehensive travel information for Christchurch Motels (Self-Contained) including Luxury Motel, Motel and Motor Lodge, you will find it here on AA Travel.

 Motel accommodation is great for independent travellers.
 If you like to have the option of cooking your own meals, doing your own laundry and having the essential comforts of a home while staying in Christchurch, motels are the best form of accommodation.
 There is a huge variety of motels all around the country, from the top of the North Island to Stewart Island, and a range of prices to suit most budgets.
 You'll find motels in main cities, along main travelling routes and near popular tourist attractions, as well as in off-the-beaten-track scenic locations.
 Most motel units have self-catering facilities with fully equipped kitchens.
 They also have a phone, TV, tea and coffee-making facilities and a private bathroom.
 They have made-up beds with all bedding supplied, and car parking.
 Breakfast (at an additional cost) can usually be ordered the previous night for delivery to the unit if required.